Skip to main content

 Are multivitamins safe?

 When taken as indicated by the manufacturer, multivitamins should be safe for most healthy people.
 Of course, we always recommend asking your doctor before starting any new supplement, including multivitamins.
 It may be surprising, but some medical conditions can actually be adversely affected by certain vitamins or minerals.
-For instance, people with kidney disease might need to avoid or limit supplementing vitamins A, E, K, and C, as their condition can lead to the vitamins more quickly building up in the body, resulting in health complications.
+For instance, people with kidney disease might need to avoid or limit supplementing vitamins A, E, K, and C, as their condition can lead to the vitamins building up in the body, resulting in health complications.

 It’s also worth noting that even perfectly healthy people can be injured by multivitamins, especially when a multivitamin contains doses of nutrients far exceeding 100% of the recommended Daily Value (DV).
 However, while many of our top picks do include some vitamins and minerals above 100% DV, none of them cross the line into truly dangerous territory.

-Generally, though, the side effects of multivitamins are usually mild and include things like digestive upset, headaches, or an unpleasant taste in the mouth.
+Usually, though, the side effects of multivitamins are mild and include things like digestive upset, headaches, or an unpleasant taste in the mouth.
 If you experience overdose symptoms, such as hair loss, tingling around the mouth, weight loss, severe pain, blood in your stool or urine, or easy bleeding, it’s recommended that you discontinue using the product and promptly seek medical attention.

 Other ingredients in multivitamins